kentcdodds/old-kentcdodds.com/content/blog/state-colocation-will-make-your-react-app-faster/index.md

 ## Real World

-Where I see this principle apply in real-world applications is when people put things into a global redux store or in a global context that don't really need to be global.
+Where I see this principle apply in real-world applications is when people put things into a global Redux store or in a global context that don't really need to be global.
 Inputs like the `DogName` in the example above are often the places where this perf issue manifests itself, but I've also seen it happen plenty on mouse interactions as well (like showing a tooltip over a graph or